Deaod/NewCTF/README.md

 #### SpawnControlPlayerStart
 This is a replacement for the default PlayerStart.
 It behaves like it in every way, but provides a way to override Range settings of the spawn system for a single spawn point.

+## Advantage
+NewCTF introduces an advantage system which delays the end of a match if at least one flag is not on its FlagBase at the end of the regular time.
+Advantage will end once all flags are on their FlagBases, either by being returned or by being captured, or alternatively it will end when the additional time granted by the [AdvantageDuration](#advantageduration) setting runs out.

+### Interaction with Overtime
+Advantage applies even if overtime is allowed.
+The game might first go into Advantage, then into Overtime if the resolution of Advantage resulted in a drawn game.

+## Building
+1. Open a command line window, go to your UnrealTournament installation folder and clone this repository using `git clone https://github.com/Deaod/NewCTF.git`
+2. Before the first build, copy the contents of the System folder in this repository to the System folder of your UnrealTournament installation
+3. Open UnrealTournament.ini, find section `[Editor.EditorEngine]`, and add `EditPackages=SpawnControl` and `EditPackages=NewCTF` at the end
+4. Use build.bat to build a new NewCTF.u, which will also be copied to the System folder of this repository